Alternatively referred to as cordless, wireless is the ability to operate a device without any wires that may cause

 Smartphones and cell phones

 Today's smartphones and cell phones use many wireless technologies to communicate with the cell towers, Wi-Fi, and other devices.
 To make phone calls the phones use a spectrum of radio waves that allow wireless communication between the phone and the cell tower, which relays the signal to other towers or locations.

-Finally, when communicating with other devices (e.g., car, headset, or speakers) smartphones typically use Bluetooth.
+Finally, when communicating with other devices (e.g., car, headset, or speakers) smartphones use Bluetooth.

 Other examples of wireless devices

 There are many wireless devices available today.
-To help prevent conflicts between all of the different wireless devices each category of devices have a designated frequency area (spectrum).
+To help prevent conflicts between wireless devices, each category of devices have a designated frequency area (spectrum).

 - AM / FM Radio